10xEngineersQualityProgramming/FalseJS/README.md

 ```

 ## Important
+Note: Installing FalseJS may show you a lot of deprecation warnings and vulnerabilities.
+This is normal, as FalseJS installs a total of more than 1000 dependencies.
+Don't worry, that's for a good reason - they're all used.

+## Other important note
 In the console you may see this error:
 ```
 Warning: React does not recognize the `getMember` prop on a DOM element.
 If you intentionally want it to appear in the DOM as a custom attribute, spell it as lowercase `getmember` instead.
 If you accidentally passed it from a parent component, remove it from the DOM element.